Sándor Battaglini-Fischer Sándor Battaglini-Fischer

 Brain-Inspired Computing with Photonic Oscillators

-• PhD Candidate at IFISC (Institute for Cross-Disciplinary Physics and Complex Systems), a Research Centre of Excellence between the Spanish National Research Council (CSIC) and the University of the Balearic Islands (UIB).
+Based at IFISC (Institute for Cross-Disciplinary Physics and Complex Systems), a “Unit of Excellence” between the Spanish National Research Council (CSIC) and the University of the Balearic Islands (UIB), I am part of the POSTDIGITAL+ consortium spread across Europe.

 For my full CV, please see here.

-In my thesis titled Enhancing Computational Capabilities of High-Dimensional Dynamical Systems: Optimization of Stuart-Landau Oscillator Networks, I investigated delay-coupled networks of Stuart–Landau oscillators as trainable recurrent architectures for sequence processing.
-The project was carried out at IFISC, supervised by Prof. Dr. Miguel Soriano and examined by Prof. Dr. Greg Stephens.
-The computational model was motivated by laser dynamics near a Hopf bifurcation and aimed at bridging physics-based oscillator models with modern machine learning methods.
+I investigated delay-coupled networks of Stuart–Landau oscillators as trainable recurrent architectures for sequence processing.
+The computational model was motivated by laser dynamics and aimed at bridging physics-based oscillator models with machine learning methods.

 This work addresses the emerging challenge of understanding failure patterns in Large Language Model services like ChatGPT through automated data collection, analysis, and visualization.